We believe students will rise to a CHALLENGE.

 A parent should determine which level is the best suited for their student.

-Students attend a weekly community day for thirty weeks where a parent-trained tutor facilitates the six seminars.
+Students attend a weekly community day for thirty weeks where a parent-trained director facilitates the six seminars.
 Students work from a guide with assignments for each area of study.

-Although tutors facilitate the weekly community time and lead class discussions, parents continue to be students’ primary teachers.
+Although directors facilitate the weekly community time and lead class discussions, parents continue to be students’ primary teachers.

-The tutor/parent/student partnership is a valuable relationship that fosters accountability for all.
+The director/parent/student partnership is a valuable relationship that fosters accountability for all.

 The third step in learning anything is to communicate winsomely in word or deed what you have learned.

-Our rigorous Challenge program stands out from other classical, Christian programs or co-ops for two reasons:
+Our robust Challenge program stands out from other classical, Christian programs or co-ops for two reasons:

-First, a single mentor tutors all subjects.
+First, a single mentor directs all subjects.
 Second, students learn the unity of all subjects.

-In each program, one highly qualified, experienced homeschooling parent-tutor partners with students and their parents as a yearlong mentor in all subjects.
+In each program, one highly qualified, experienced homeschooling parent-director partners with students and their parents as a yearlong mentor in all subjects.